brunosimon/burno.js/README.md

 # Core classes

-Core classes are base classes you want to extend if your building custom components and tools.
+Core classes are the foundations of B.js.<br>
+Every tool or component inherit from one of those classes and your custom classes should too.

 ## Abstract Class

 `B.Core.Abstract` is the default class.

-* `extend` : Extend from any class
+* Can be extended
-* `construct` : Method called when instantiated
+* `construct` method will be called when instantiated
+* `static` property set the class as a Singleton.
+That mean that the first instiantiation with `new` will act normally but every next instiantiation with `new` will return the first one.
-* `options` : Property that will be merged with construct parameter
+* `options` property is an object that will be merge with the options when instantiated
-* `static` : Class can be instantiate only one time.
-Each other `new` will return the first one (also called singleton)
-* `registry` : Automatically add to the Registry tool
+* `register` property inside the `options` property will automatically add the instantiation to the [Registry](#registry) tool with the `register` value as key
+* calling `_super( parameters )` inside a method will call the parent overrided method

 ###### Extend / Construct